 How to Use Life Insurance as an Investment

-Life insurance is commonly known for providing a financial safety net for loved ones in the event of one's passing, but it can also serve as an investment tool.
-Certain types of life insurance policies, particularly permanent ones like whole, universal and variable, allow you to build cash value over time.
-You can access this cash value during your lifetime for various financial needs or grow it as an investment.
+Life insurance is commonly known for providing financial protection for loved ones after death, but it can also be an investment tool.
+Permanent policies like whole, universal and variable life insurance allow you to build cash value over time, which can be accessed for financial needs or grow as an investment.

-The suitability of life insurance as an investment option varies depending on individual financial goals, risk tolerance and long-term needs.
-Weigh the pros and cons to determine if this approach aligns with your financial strategy.
+Whether life insurance is a good investment depends on your financial goals, risk tolerance and long-term needs.
+Consider the pros and cons to see if it fits your financial strategy.

 Key Takeaways